conan-io/conan-center-index/docs/developing_recipes_locally.md

 conan config set hooks.conan-center
 ```

+> **Note**: Hooks are generally for package correctness and the pylinters are for the recipe syntax

 The hooks will show error messages but the `conan create` won’t fail unless you export the environment variable `CONAN_HOOK_ERROR_LEVEL=40`.
 All hooks checks will print a similar message: